 Add the ground coffee to the French press and pour in enough hot water to submerge the grounds.
 Use water that’s about twice the weight of the total ground coffee.
 Give the coffee a gentle stir so that all the grounds are saturated.

 Let the coffee grounds sit for 30 seconds.
 This stage is the coffee bloom.
 Coffee releases carbon dioxide during the bloom, which leads to better coffee extraction.

 Stir with a wooden spoon to avoid cracking the French press.
 Remember, it is made of glass and filled with hot water, so it’s sensitive to any taps from a metal spoon.
 That said, I’ve stirred a French press with a metal spoon many times without issue (but I’ve cracked a French press in other ways!).

 Step 4: add remaining coffee and wait

 A French press takes four minutes to brew.
-Use a timer (i.e. phone) to be precise.
-The brew time can extend to five minutes depending on the temperature of your water, where cooler water will take longer.
+Use a timer (or your phone) to be precise.
+The brew time can extend to five minutes depending on the temperature of your water, whereas cooler water will take longer.

 Step 5: plunge and pour

 Place the lid on the French press and slowly push the plunger down to strain the grounds.
 The keyword here is slowly.
 Don’t rush because the plunger agitates the coffee grounds, which will end up in your cup.
 The grounds make French press coffee bitter, especially at the end of the cup.
 The sludge of grounds at the bottom of the cup is the bane of a French press.
 Stop plunging before reaching the grounds and don’t go all the way down.
 A slow plunge and gentle pour will reduce grounds and improve flavor.